cwcentral/CarND-Path-Planning-Project/README.md

 ### Rubric Summary

 :heavy_check_mark: The code compiles correctly.

 :heavy_check_mark: The car is able to drive at least 4.32 miles without incident.

-*Provided in the video link above*
+*Provided in the video link below*

 :heavy_check_mark: The car drives according to the speed limit (50mph)